Maravai LifeSciences (MRVI) Earnings Call Raises Questions Amid Legal Allegations – Hagens Berman

-SAN FRANCISCO , April 11, 2025 (GLOBE NEWSWIRE) -- Shares of Maravai LifeSciences Holdings (NASDAQ: MRVI) fell nearly 6% on March 19, 2025, following revelations that the company’s financial reporting contained material weaknesses.
+SAN FRANCISCO, April 14, 2025 (GLOBE NEWSWIRE) -- Shares of Maravai LifeSciences Holdings (NASDAQ: MRVI) fell nearly 6% on March 19, 2025, following revelations that the company’s financial reporting contained material weaknesses.
 This decline adds to a 21% plunge on February 25, when Maravai postponed its fourth-quarter and full-year 2024 earnings release.

 The developments have sparked a securities class action lawsuit alleging the company misled investors about its internal controls, revenue recognition practices, and goodwill valuation.